Frequently Asked Questions

 - Can I keep using my hydrologic and hydraulic design spreadsheet for projects in the future?

-The new IFDs will not change the spreadsheet model only the design rainfall input to the model.
+The 2016 IFDs will not change the spreadsheet model only the design rainfall input to the model.
 However, some changes to the spreadsheet will be required to allow for the new format, particularly durations and depths.
 It is recommended that you check regularly for updates to the IFDs; it is probably best to do this at the start of each project or design cycle.
 In addition, the spreadsheet method may also need to be revised at a later date as revisions of Australian Rainfall and Runoff are released.

 - Will the IFD values in current design software be updated?